nagasudhirpulla/taming_python/blog/skills/file_system_glob.md

 'C:\\Users\\Nagasudhir\\Documents\\Static_Web_Projects\\WRLDC Apps Dashboard\\index.js']
 '''
 ```
+As seen above, the full path of filenames will be returned.

-### Iterate through all files with a desired extension using pattern matching
+### get all filenames with a desired extension using pattern matching
 here we are using pattern matching to filter only html files within a folder
 ```python
 # import the glob module